tunelab-io/Tunelab/README.md

-# Hi there, I'm Musichub 👋
+Tunelab

 A collaborative music creation platform enabling musicians to work together seamlessly.

-## 🎵 About Musichub
+## 🎵 About Tunelab

-Musichub is a web-based platform that helps musicians collaborate, share projects, and create music together in real-time.
+Tunelab is a web-based platform that helps musicians collaborate, share projects, and create music together in real-time.
 With features like version control, real-time collaboration, and project management tools, we make remote music collaboration easy and efficient.

 ## 🛠️ Tech Stack